Java design pattern Prototype

 Today we will take a look at another Java design pattern from the category of patterns for creating objects (creational patterns) – Prototype.

-Design pattern Prototype is a software design pattern that is used to create new objects by copying an existing object.
+The Prototype design pattern is a software design pattern used to create new objects by copying an existing object.

 What problem does the Prototype design pattern solve?

-It solves the problem of creating new objects with minimal cost in computational time and memory by avoiding the repetitive creation of objects using the constructor.
-Instead, we create one sample instance (prototype) that we can then copy when we need to create a new object.
+It solves the problem of creating new objects with minimal cost in computing time and memory by avoiding the repeated creation of objects using the constructor.
+Instead, we create an example instance (prototype) that we can then copy when we need to create a new object.

-This design pattern is useful when object creation is difficult or when getting new instances of an object is different from simply calling the constructor.
-It is also useful for creating deep copies of objects that contain complex data structures.
+This design pattern is useful when object creation is difficult, or when getting new instances of an object is different from simply calling its constructor.
+It is also useful for making deep copies of objects that contain complex data structures.

 Example of Prototype design pattern implementation in Java

-Now we will show how to implement the Prototype pattern in Java.
+Now we will show you how to implement the Prototype pattern in Java.

-The shape class represents a prototype pattern that must implement the Cloneable interface and overload the clone() method.
+The shape class represents a Prototype pattern that needs to implement the Cloneable interface and overload the clone() method.

 package designpatterns;